 How To File For A Divorce

-From the city of Prairie - The state of Texas isn't the easiest state to get a divorce through the court system.
+From the city of Rockwall TX - The state of Texas isn't the easiest state to get a divorce through the court system.

 It takes a minimum of at least 60 days if everything is done right.

-Much longer if the paperwork isn't properly filled out and submitted according the guidelines.
+Much longer if the paperwork isn't properly filled and filled out.

 Contested divorces are even more complicated and you really need a divorce lawyer to be sure you are getting your fair share of the assets.
 Here is a great resource to learn more details about the divorce process in Texas.